6.4.2 F-1 and M-1 Nonimmigrant Students

 Employment that does not provide direct services to students is not on-campus employment.
 For example, an on-campus commercial firm, such as a construction company that builds a school building, does not provide direct student services.
 Guidelines for on-campus employment are available at ice.gov/sevis/employment.

-List A documents include the combination of:
+A List A document, including the combination of:

-- Unexpired foreign passport;
+- An unexpired foreign passport;

 - Form I-20 with the DSO endorsement for employment; and